RussiaOfficial Name: Russian Federation

 Outbreaks of diphtheria and hepatitis A have been reported throughout the country, even in large cities such as Moscow and St. Petersburg.
 The U.S. Centers for Disease Control and Prevention (CDC) recommend up-to-date tetanus and diphtheria immunizations before traveling to Russia and neighboring countries.
 Typhoid can be a concern for those who plan to travel extensively in the region.
 Cases of cholera have rarely been reported throughout the area.
 Travelers can reduce the risk of exposure to infectious and noxious agents by drinking bottled water and using bottled water for food or drink preparation.
 Tap water is generally unsafe to drink outside of Moscow.
 Tuberculosis is also an increasingly serious health concern in Russia.
 For further information about tuberculosis, please consult the CDC's information on Tuberculosis.

 HIV infection rates have risen markedly in recent years.
-While most prevalent among intravenous drug users, prostitutes and their clients, the HIV/AIDS rate in the general population is increasing.
+While most prevalent among intravenous drug users, prostitutes and their clients, HIV/AIDS infection in the general population is increasing.
 Reported cases of syphilis are much higher than in the United States, and some sources suggest that gonorrhea and chlamydia are also more prevalent in Russia than in Western Europe or the United States.

 Travelers may obtain information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, from the CDC hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the infectious diseases section of the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.